-- 3.1 Critical accounting estimates and assumptions (Continued) - (ii) Impairment of loans and receivables (Continued)
+3.1 Critical accounting estimates and assumptions (Continued)

+(ii) Impairment of loans and receivables (Continued)

 Where there is objective evidence of impairment, management has made judgements as to whether an impairment loss should be recorded as an expense.
 In determining this, management has used estimates based on historical loss experience for assets with similar credit risk characteristics.
 The methodology and assumptions used for estimating both the amount and timing of future cash flows are reviewed regularly to reduce any differences between the estimated loss and actual loss experience.
-Management has assessed and an allowance for impairment and write off amounting to \$\$35,000 (2011: \$\$Nii) and \$\$95,000 (2011: \$\$Nii) respectively have been made in the financial statements for the financial year ended 31 December 2012.
+Management has assessed and an allowance for impairment and write off amounting to \$\$138,000 (2012: \$\$35,000) and \$\$Nii (2012: \$\$95,000) respectively have been made in the financial statements for the financial year ended 31 December 2013

-The carrying value of trade and bills receivables at the end of the financial year was \$\$17,812,000 (2011: \$\$23,312,000) which might change within the next financial year but these changes would not arise from assumptions or other sources of estimation uncertainty at the end of financial year.
+The carrying amount of trade and bills receivables at the end of the financial year was \$\$20,761,000 (2012: \$\$17,812,000) which might change within the next financial year but these changes would not arise from assumptions or other sources of estimation uncertainty at the end of financial year.